Route basis

 Yes.
 Airtime is planned for up to 25 minutes when thermals give enough lift.
 Weak lift can make the descent shorter even when the route is completed safely.

-Kotor tandem paragliding in Montenegro is a weather-dependent demonstration flight led by a licensed local pilot.
+Kotor tandem paragliding in Montenegro is a weather-dependent demonstration flight led by a qualified local pilot.
 It has a practical sequence: meet near Kotor, drive toward Lovcen, check the launch, fly only if the day is suitable, then land near the bay shore.

 Use this page when the Bay already feels like the right setting and you need the practical facts before asking about a date.